batuky/RealTime-IoT-GeoTracker/README.md

 Data Validation: Validates data on the server to ensure its integrity and consistency.
 Queue System: Uses a message queue before writing incoming data to the database.
 CRUD Operations via RESTful API: Performs crud operations on consumed data using RESTful API.

-Testing: Comes with examples of unit and integration tests to ensure the reliability of the service.
+Note: IOT device mock client, tcp server and queue consumer are working, but fastAPI is not working as intended.
+Problem: The data coming to FastAPI and the data in the return value do not match.

 ## Getting Started